-In a financial year marked by the stagnation of the economy in the second and third quarters of 2023, with slight growth in the last quarter reflecting the decline in external demand, the cumulative effects of inflation and the tightening of monetary policy, which affected the financing conditions of economic agents, BAIE's profit before tax in 2023 totalled Euro 9,053 thousand, representing a significant increase of 103% compared to 2022, as well as profit/(loss) for the year, which reached Euro 6,546 thousand, representing an increase of nearly 100% compared to the same period last year.
+In a financial year marked by the stagnation of the economy in the second and third quarters of 2023, with slight growth in the last quarter reflecting the decline in external demand, the cumulative effects of inflation and the tightening of monetary policy, which affected the financing conditions of economic agents, BAIE's "Profit before tax" in 2023 totalled Euro 9,053 thousand, representing a significant increase of 106% compared to 2022, as well as "Profit/(loss) for the year", which reached Euro 6,546 thousand, representing an increase of nearly 98% compared to the same period last year.

-Net interest income reached Euro 21,214 thousand, which represents a substantial increase of +102% compared to 2022, to which the higher volume of credit assets (loans, securities and the interbank money market) contributed, but above all the effect of the rise in interest rates.
+"Net interest income" reached Euro 21,214 thousand, which represents a substantial increase of +102% compared to 2022, to which the effect of the rise in interest rates contributed, above all, as well a significant increase in the customer loan portfolio, despite a reduction in the balance sheet.
 From the cyclical point of view, Portugal has significant indebtedness levels, both in the corporate and household segments, with a prevalence of loans at variable rates.
 The Portuguese economy is therefore more exposed to the impact of rapidly rising interest rates than other countries in the Euro Zone (officially called the Euro Area).
 Accordingly, BAIE's asset margin increased by 131% in 2023, to Euro 35,164 thousand.

-As for the margin debt, the change was +188% compared to the same period of the previous year, mainly due to the increase in costs related to interest and expenses with deposits from other credit institutions.
+As for the margin debt, the change was +193% compared to the same period of the previous year, mainly due to the increase in costs related to interest and expenses with deposits from customers, whose volume has increased substantially.
 Together with the increase in key interest rates, the need to comply with the net stable funding ratio (NSFR), which became mandatory from June 2021, led BAIE to adopt an aggressive pricing strategy.
-Additionally, the increase in these costs was also due to the volume variable, as the average term deposit portfolio grew by +18% in 2023.

-Income from financial operations decreased -57.7% year-on-year, driven by the decrease in income from foreign exchange operations (Euro -1,163 thousand compared to 2022), due to the foreign exchange market situation in Angola.
-Furthermore, there was also a reduction in the realised gains/(losses) in the portfolio of financial assets at fair value (Euro -54 thousand compared to 2022), mostly related to the early repayment of securities.
+"Income from financial operations" decreased -51% year-on-year, driven by the decrease in income from foreign exchange operations (Euro -965 thousand compared to 2022), due to the foreign exchange market situation in Angola.
+Furthermore, there was also a reduction in the realised gains/(losses) in the portfolio of financial assets at fair value (Euro -198 thousand compared to 2022), through a strategy adopted to replace the amount invested in some bonds with IMM operations with higher yields.

-Net fee and commission income/(expense) reached Euro 3,248 thousand, a decrease of approximately -21% compared to that observed in 2022.
-This was mainly due to a reduction of -14% in commissions on documentary credits (there was a decrease of +64% in the volume of confirmations of documentary credit letters, in line with the unfavourable context in Angola in 2023), whereas commissions received for processing operations fell by +21% in 2023, as a result of a lower volume of payment orders.
+"Net fee and commission income/(expense)" reached Euro 3,248 thousand, a decrease of approximately -22% compared to that observed in 2022.
+This was mainly due to a reduction of -14% in commissions on documentary credits (there was a decrease of -64% in the volume of confirmations of documentary credit letters, in line with the unfavourable context in Angola in 2023), whereas commissions received for processing operations fell by -24% in 2023, as a result of a lower volume of payment orders (-20%).

-In 2023, other operating income increased compared to the net expense in the previous year (+148%), explained by the following effects: i) an increase in operating expenses with operations subject to tax, in the amount of Euro 847 thousand; and ii) a decrease in the value of contributions to the Single Resolution Fund, in the amount of Euro 84 thousand.
+In 2023, "Other operating income" increased compared to the net expense in the previous year (+160%), explained by the following effects: i) an increase in operating expenses with operations subject to tax, in the amount of Euro 847 thousand, explained by the decrease in the pro-rata VAT rate; and ii) BAIE, in 2022, presented capital gains in the amount of Euro 379 thousand from the sale of the financial participation that BAIE held in a management company.

-In 2023, fixed costs increased by 25%, compared to the same period of the previous year, due to the variation in the following items:
+In 2023, "Fixed costs" increased by 26%, compared to the same period of the previous year, due to the variation in the following items: